garrandall/popular-music-data/tracks/never-satisfied-good-2-go.md

 I give you what you want and more than you need
 I just can't understand why it's so hard to please

-You don't appreciate anything I ever do (No you dooon't appreciate the things I do) All you do is complain, what's the matter with you
+You don't appreciate anything I ever do (No you don't appreciate the things I do) All you do is complain, what's the matter with you

 Never Satisfied...
 (No no...)
 Never Satisfied...
 (No no...)
 Never Satisfied...
 (No no...)
 I can never do egnough for you (Never Satisfied...)
-Can't you see my love is true (Never Satisfied...) x5 (Fade out)
+Can't you see my love is true